nqd-u/TxtAnalysis3/README.md

 - [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/)
 - [Docker Hub](https://hub.docker.com/)

-The application is based on sample code of Azure.AI.TextAnalytics --version 5.3.0.
-It has been enhanced by adding support for `.env` files to securely manage the endpoint and key, and by containerizing the modified application for portability and ease of deployment.
+The application is based on sample code of Azure.AI.TextAnalytics --version 5.3.0 and modify it by adding .env to ensure security of endpoint and key as well as containerizing the modified application.